easyhard-io/hayekjs/README.md

 # HayekJS

-> The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.
+> "The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design."
+>
 > *F.A.
 Hayek*

 HayekJS is a NodeJS library that supports the collection, management and storage of disperse information about virtually anything.